 Use the HMRC tax checker for employees for a quick assessment of whether you are paying the right amount of tax.
 This calculator is not suitable for the self-employed.

-Visit the HMRC website to find approved mileage rates that can be used by small businesses to calculate their allowable motoring expenses and that can be paid free of tax and NICs to employees using their own vehicles for work.
+Visit the HMRC pages to find approved mileage rates that can be used by small businesses to calculate their allowable motoring expenses and that can be paid free of tax and NICs to employees using their own vehicles for work.

 Find corporation tax rates including details of the small profits rate and marginal relief by visiting the HMRC pages.

-On the HMRC website you can also find details of indexation allowances to reduce chargeable gains.
+On the HMRC pages you can also find details of indexation allowances to reduce chargeable gains.

 Find National Insurance contributions (NICs) rates and thresholds for employees, employers and the self-employed by visiting the HMRC pages.

-Visit the HMRC website to find PAYE rates and thresholds for employers.
+Visit the HMRC pages to find PAYE rates and thresholds for employers.